clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-18-indicators.md

 **`ns: indicators`**

-This namespace encapsulates some popular indicators in stock market analysis.
+This namespace includes the APIs for some popular technical analysis indicators.

 ---